-Volunteers play a vitally important role within the health service.
-Here at Manchester University NHS Foundation Trust (MFT), we particularly value the contribution made by those who are supporting our patients and visitors, day in and day out.
-It’s their dedication, time and effort that make our hospitals truly welcoming and friendly environments.
+Volunteers play a vitally important role here at MFT, and we value the contribution they make.
+Supporting our patients and visitors, day in and day out, it’s their dedication, time and effort that make our hospitals truly welcoming and friendly environments.

-You can meet and greet our patients and visitors, help transport them around Oxford Road on our eco-bus or provide administrative support to staff, including interpretation and translation.
+You could meet and greet our patients and visitors, help transport them around Oxford Road on our eco-bus.
+Alternatively, you could assist in one of our tea bars, direct patients at an Information Desk or provide administrative support to staff, including interpretation and translation.

-There are also opportunities to get involved in very specific areas of MFT’s work, where age restrictions apply, these include:
+There are also opportunities to get involved in very specific departments, where age restrictions apply.
+These include:

-This will ask you to let us know a bit about yourself, your reasons for wanting to volunteer as well as your previous experience and specific skills.
-Once you have submitted your application, you will receive an automatic email with further documentation, which you will need to complete before your application can be considered and shortlisted.
+This will tell us a bit about yourself and your reasons for wanting to volunteer, as well as your previous experience and specific skills.
+Once you’ve submitted your application, you’ll receive an automatic email with further documentation which you’ll need to complete before we can consider your application.

 Invited to our Interview, Training and Induction Day

-At lunch time, we will discuss your suitability for the role.
-You can also decide not to continue if you’ve decided volunteering is not for you.
+At lunch time, we’ll discuss your suitability for the role.
+You can also decide not to continue if you decide volunteering isn’t for you.

-In the afternoon, we organise mandatory training in the core skills you need to get you started as a volunteer.
-These include:
+In the afternoon, we organise mandatory training in the core skills you need to get started as a volunteer, for those suitable , to volunteer.

-If you need any further information or support then please get in touch with us via: email@example.com, or phone 0161 276 5190.
+If you need any further information or support, please get in touch with us at firstname.lastname@example.org, or phone 0161 276 5190.